 What to look for:

-- Committed and aligned public officials: The Scott County Board of Supervisors and Bettendorf and Davenport city leaders were instrumental in guiding the Commission’s transition to single stream and supporting the bond measure for this project.
+- Committed and aligned public officials: The Scott County Board of Supervisors and Bettendorf and Davenport city leaders were instrumental in guiding the Commission’s transition to single-stream recycling, and supporting the bond measure for this project;

 - Vertically integrated operations: The Commission manages sortation, as well as markets its commodities throughout the area.
-It also coordinates closely with intergovernmental partners, which manage collections.
+It also coordinates closely with intergovernmental partners, who manage collections;

 Closed Loop Infrastructure Fund’s loan was a godsend.
-(The cities of) Davenport and Bettendorf, and the Waste Commission (of Scott County) had been talking about moving to single stream for ten years.
+[The cities of] Davenport and Bettendorf, and the Waste Commission [of Scott County] had been talking about moving to single-stream for 10 years.
 As budgets were tightening, it wouldn’t have been possible to do this project without the Closed Loop Infrastructure Fund’s help.

 Todd Jones, Superintendent of Services, City of Davenport, Iowa